-March 2021
+March 2024

+Working Paper

-Working Paper SERIES 2021:21, 6th edition THE VARIETIES OF DEMOCRACY INSTITUTE
+SERIES 2024:21, 9th edition THE VARIETIES OF DEMOCRACY INSTITUTE

-UNIVERSITY OF GOTHENBURG dept of political science Varieties of Democracy (V-Dem) is a new approach to conceptualization and measurement of democracy.
-The headquarters - the V-Dem Institute - is based at the University of Gothenburg with 23 staff.
-The project includes a worldwide team with 5 Principal Investigators, 19 Project Managers, 33 Regional Managers, 134 Country Coordinators, Research Assistants, and 3,500 Country Experts.
+UNIVERSITY OF GOTHENBURG dept of political science Varieties of Democracy (V-Dem) is a new approach to the conceptualization and measurement of democracy.
+The headquarters-the V-Dem Institute-is based at the University of Gothenburg with 18 staff members.
+The project includes a worldwide team with five Principal Investigators, 23 Project Managers, 26 Regional Managers, 134 Country Coordinators, numerous Research Assistants, and 4,200 Country Experts.
 The V-Dem project is one of the largest ever social science research-oriented data collection programs.

-Please address comments and/or queries for information to:

-V-Dem Institute Department of Political Science University of Gothenburg Sprängkullsgatan 19, Box 711 405 30 Gothenburg Sweden E-mail: contact@v-dem.net
+Please address comments and/or queries for information to: V-Dem Institute Department of Political Science University of Gothenburg Sprängkullsgatan 19, PO Box 711 SE 40530 Gothenburg Sweden E-mail: contact@v-dem.net

 V-Dem Working Papers are available in electronic format at www.v-dem.net.

-Copyright ©2021 by authors.
+Copyright (c) 2024 by the authors.
 All rights reserved.